The Ferrers School

 The Ferrers School is a coeducational secondary school and sixth form with academy status, located in Higham Ferrers, Northamptonshire, England, UK.

 The school was founded in 1980.
 It previously held specialist status as an Arts College, and changed its name to The Ferrers Specialist Arts College for a time.
 After converting to academy status in September 2013 the school changed its name to The Ferrers School.

 The headteacher is Clare Raku.
 There were approximately 930 students in Years 7 to 11 on the roll in the 2011–2012 academic year, plus around 160 students in the sixth form, which became independent in September 2023.
 There are 77 teachers (full-time equivalent) and 54 support staff.

 Feeder School

 The school admits its Year 7 pupils from Higham Ferrers Junior School and Henry Chichele Primary School, as well as numerous primary schools in Rushden and surrounding villages.

 Sixth form provision

-The school recently created its on Year 12-13 sixth form, in September 2023.
+The school recently created its own Year 12-13 sixth form, in September 2023.